maikdevries/Lunar/README.md

 If done incorrectly, the bot will not operate the way you want it to or not work at all.
 Make sure to double-check the adjustments you made before running the bot, it could lead to unintended behaviour otherwise.
 The correct syntax for the configuration options explained with an example: `"activity": "with Admin perks",`.
 Do not forget the comma at the end of each line!

 ### Mandatory configuration settings
-Open `config.json` and **make sure to adjust** the following configuration options, if not, the bot will not work.
+Open `config.json` and **make sure to adjust** the following configuration options.
+The bot will not work otherwise.
 Therefore, do not leave these options empty, like this `"token": ""`.
-- `token` - This is the Discord Bot token you will need to run the bot, without it, it will not be able to interact with the Discord API.
+- `token` - This is the Discord Bot token you will need to run the bot.
+Without it, it will not be able to interact with the Discord API.
 This token can be found by accessing your [Discord Applications](https://discordapp.com/developers/applications/).
 If no such application has been created yet, read [this guide](https://discordpy.readthedocs.io/en/latest/discord.html) on how to do so.

 ### Optional configuration settings
 The following configuration options are **optional** and do not need to be tweaked for the bot to work.
 Leave the options empty, like this `"username": ""` if you would like to make use of the defaults.